hiafraan/hiafraan/README.md

 I am a full-stack web developer with expertise in both front-end and back-end technologies.
 I have experience building interactive and user-friendly websites using HTML, CSS, JavaScript, and frameworks such as React.
 I also have skills in server-side languages like Python and JavaScript and am proficient in using databases and server-side technologies like MySQL, PostgreSQL, and MongoDB.
 I can develop and maintain APIs and am comfortable with server infrastructure and deployment processes.
 In addition, I have a strong understanding of web accessibility and usability principles and can create clear and complete documentation for my projects.

 * ✉️  You can contact me at [hiafraan@gmail.com](mailto:hiafraan@gmail.com)
-* 🧠  I'm learning Machine Learning
+* 🧠  A lifelong learner, currently learning machine learning.

 ### Skills